South African Legal Research

 - Constitutions of the Countries of the World

 This database contains the full text of constitutions from over 190 countries.
 The database contains English translations for all the countries, plus introductory and comparative notes that review recent amendments and provide historical and political information.
-This is the electronic equivalent of the print version located in Wolff at INTL K3157.A2 B54.
+This is the electronic equivalent of the print version located in Wolff at INTL K3157.A2 B54 (we also maintain a print archive of older constitutions from this set).

-Discusses this historic process in a chronological arrangement and also includes various letters, speeches, memoranda, etc.
+Discusses the historic process in a chronological arrangement and includes various letters, speeches, memoranda, etc.

 Statutes & Codes